grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=51 (0x33) - Big level changed
-    VSCP_TYPE_INFORMATION_BIG_LEVEL_CHANGED
-This is meant to be used as a confirmation event for CLASS1.CONTROL, Type=33 events.
+    VSCP_TYPE_INFORMATION_BIG_LEVEL_CHANGEDThis is meant to be used as a confirmation event for CLASS1.CONTROL, Type=33 events.

  | Data byte | Description                                                                                               |
  | :---------: | -----------                                                                                               |